Office of the Chief Coroner

 Note: You can only apply for a Cremation Certificate or an Out-of-Province Body Shipment Certificate, but not both.

 Who can apply

-A decedent’s next of kin, or personal representative can apply for a certificate for cremation or for a shipment certificate for a fee.
+A decedent’s next of kin, or personal representative can apply for a certificate for cremation or alkaline hydrolysis or for a shipment certificate for a fee.
 A death-care support person or educator can provide advice and direction on how to contact the Office of the Coroner to request a certificate, but the request for these certificates must be made directly by the family.

 Next of kin of the deceased relationships are:

 - spouse or common-law partner

 To request a Cremation Certificate or Out of Province Body Shipment Certificate, you will need to provide scanned copies of a completed Form 15 (Statement of Death) and one of the following applicable documents: